Value-based bidding

 Kay Vink

-VBB is an input contract, not a toggle.
-The strategy consumes per-conversion values (actual deal amounts from CRM imports, order values, or margin-adjusted numbers via conversion value rules), and if every conversion arrives worth the same default, the "value" strategy quietly degrades into equal-weighted counting.
+If every conversion arrives carrying the same default value, the "value" strategy quietly degrades into equal-weighted counting.
 That's the trap for lead-gen accounts especially: a $99 signup and a $50k contract reported as identical conversions teach the algorithm to buy whichever is cheaper.
 Values are what let bidding distinguish buying meetings from buying customers.

-The full argument, with the worked case for why CPA-based optimization misleads once deal sizes vary, is Value-based bidding needs values you can trust.
-The values usually arrive via Offline conversion tracking: send CRM deals back to Google Ads, the strategy family they steer is defined at Smart Bidding, and the territory routes from Conversion tracking & signal quality.
+The worked case for why CPA-based optimization misleads once deal sizes vary: Value-based bidding needs values you can trust.
+The values usually arrive via Offline conversion tracking; the strategy family is Smart Bidding.